 The midwife did not offer any advice in relation to the risks of cystic fibrosis in the pregnancy.
 Paula was not offered or advised to consider any pre-natal testing.

-On 8 March 1994, Larry was born and was subsequently diagnosed as suffering from cystic fibrosis.
+Her son Larry was born and was subsequently diagnosed as suffering from cystic fibrosis.

 Larry had a 1 in 320 risk of developing cystic fibrosis and Paula should have been offered genetic counselling and the appropriate ante-natal screening test.

 Had such tests been carried out it would have been established that the fetus did in fact suffer from cystic fibrosis and Mrs P would have elected to undergo a termination.